baileys2/Portfolio/README.md

 <strong><em>Evidence:<em></strong>
 <li>I will explain the dynamic memory management in 04_Linked_List_Lab, please see: https://github.com/luo-yu/04_Linked_List_Lab/tree/luoy6. </li>

 <li>In this Lab, I allocated dynamic memory to a new Node named dummyNode in the constructor using the keyword new.
 This memory is allocated on the Heap.
 I freed all the dynamic memory allocation in the desctructor, including the dummyNode.
-The remove method delete unwantted Node.  </li>
+The remove method will delete unwantted Node and free the allocated memory.  </li>

 5 - Create collection classes using templates in C++
 ----